 Economically, it is one of the fastest growing economies in the region.
 I think that happens every time a small state is carved out, as it suddenly gets the prime political focus.
 Its main industries are Automobiles and Electrical Engineering.
 Most people belong to the Slovak ethnicity.
 Followed by Hungarian and their main religion would be Roman Catholic.
-At 5 million, the population of Slovakia compares with that of Indian cities like Chennai and Kolkata or less than half of Delhi’s population.
+At 5 million, the population of the country compares with that of Indian cities like Chennai and Kolkata or less than half of Delhi’s population.
 It almost feels like with those kinds of numbers everyone in the country would know everyone else.
 One of the reasons for the small population is the heavy migration of Slovaks to the US in the 19th Century.

 PS: Now I know where the name Tatra comes from, we only hear it in the context of Tatra Trucks in India.